 The HEROES Act is unlikely to garner much support among Republicans.
 Mitch McConnell referred to the bill as "an unserious product from an unserious majority."
 Meanwhile, Biden recently reaffirmed his commitment in supporting $10,000 in forgiveness, keeping hope alive for some type of federal student loan forgiveness in 2021.

 Interest automatically dropped for federal student loans

-Interest rates on all federal student loans will be automatically changed to 0% until September 30.
+Interest rates on all federal student loans will remain at 0% through September 30, 2021.

 Overdue accounts automatically receive forbearance

-If you are more than 30 days past due on student loan payments, you will automatically receive forbearance until September 30.
+If you are more than 30 days past due on student loan payments, you will automatically receive forbearance through September 30, 2021.